vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Breakouts/recordings.md

 * Subtitles for MP4 recordings:

-In a Vision Stream, as of now we are supporting subtitles for MP4 recordings.
-Once you are done with streaming your shows, we start processing your stream to generate MP4 recording and transcription for the show.
-You can visit after some time to play MP4 recording along with subtitles.
-Though generating MP4 recording takes some time, still you can enjoy viewing a HLS stream immediately after the show.
+Currently, we are supporting subtitles for MP4 recordings.

+Once you have completed streaming your breakout, VisionStream will start processing your stream to generate an MP4 recording and transcription if that option is chosen.
+Once generating these assets have completed, you can play the MP4 recording along with subtitles, as well as download your transcription.
+Though generating the MP4 recording takes some time, still you can enjoy viewing the HLS stream immediately after the show.